richie-ma/Latency_Arbitrage_Weather/README.md

 | rain              | -16.853 | 3.764   | -4.478  | 0       | rain              | 129.501 | 91.066  | 1.422  | 0.155   |
 | volatility\_emini | -87.802 | 1.564   | -56.123 | 0       | volatility\_emini | 3101.79 | 37.854  | 81.941 | 0       |

+We find that when the CME futures markets expereinces the heavy precipitation, the bid-ask spread is expected to reduce 0.003 basis point significantly, compared to the less precipitation periods.
+For BBO depth, we find the BBO depth reduces by 1.181 million dollars compared to the regular trading periods significantly.
+Similar effect is also found to non-BBO depths where it is expected to reduce 16.85 million dollars signficiantly.
+However, we find the heavy rain deos not have significant effects on the trading volume.

 The following are results from the ETF.
 Since there is non-BBO information avaiable from the TAQ data, our dependent variables only include bid-ask spread, BBO depth, and trading volume.

 |Bid-ask spread   | coef  | std err | t       | P>\|t\| | BBO Depth       | coef   | std err | t       | P>\|t\| |